gmccreight/flinklab/quickstart-scala/README.md

 ### Assumptions

-You have Java 8, Flink, and Maven installed (see the main README) for instructions.
+You have Java 8, Flink, and Maven installed (see the main README in the parent folder) for instructions.
 Be really careful following them!

 Maybe we'll create a Docker version of this later, but the overhead of running Docker is also not ideal.
 Anyhow, for now, this runs on your local machine.